1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 **“On his visits to AIPB in Leningrad, the president deliberately emphasizes, before meetings of the scientific workers, his categorical disagreements with the director”
 (Medvedev and Lerner, p.
 66)** Go Back to this 6 reasons

-“The immediate cause of the annihilation of Tulai-
-kov’s school was an article by Stoletov, “Against foreign
-theories in agronomy,” published in the central press on
-April ii, 1937.”
-(Medvedev and Lerner, p.
-97)

-“his pupils and followers took full advantage
-of the overblown cult of Vil’yams to secure for themselves
-dominant positions in many responsible posts.
-These men
-(Bushinsky, Chizhevsky, Dmitriev, Demidov, Avaev, and
-others), having contributed nothing either to science or to
-practice, lived off the exploitation of Vil’yams’ unmerited
-glory”
-(Medvedev and Lerner, p.
-98)

 “On
 November 5, 1945, Lysenko first gave his paper, which denied
 the existence of intraspecific competition among plants and